 - Phosphorous – The right amount of phosphorous assists the other two ingredients with the lawn's healthy root growth.

 Know Your Numbers

-An effective commercial winterizer fertilizer should have higher levels of potassium followed by lower levels of nitrogen compared to the turf-building early season fertilizers that you use in warmer weather.
+An effective commercial winterizer fertilizer should have higher levels of potassium followed by lower levels of nitrogen compared to the turf-building early season fertilizers that you use in warmer weather on warm-season grasses.

 Types of Grass to Winterize

 Cool-season grasses such as fescue and bluegrass need a good layer of winterizing fertilizer to create a thick carpet of bright blades that can survive throughout the winter.

 Warm-season grasses don't require a winterizer.
 These include: